The Beginning

 I grew up as an imaginative and creative child who loved to make people laugh and a social butterfly.
 I explored my creativity by producing my own stories and excelling at most assignments that involved creative writing.

-These qualities eventually manifested in my decision to become a journalist during my sophomore year at Grandview Senior High School.
-From then on, I served as the Opinion | Entertainment Editor of the student newspaper — The Student.
+These qualities eventually manifested into my decision to become a journalist during my sophomore year at Grandview Senior High School.
+I served as the Opinion | Entertainment Editor of the student newspaper — The Student.

 MIZ—